zachleat/zachleat.com/_posts/2024-08-05-serverless-cost.md

 The deployment to Vercel was quick and easy: without hiccups.
 The live-updating Domains panel in the Project Settings of the Vercel app is _very_ impressive.
 It tells you exactly what records to add to your DNS provider and recognized immediately when I configured things correctly.
 This was especially appreciated as I tend to _sweat_ when making DNS changes.

 After letting it run exclusively on Vercel I started to get an idea for the production usage cost on Vercel.
 The Pro Tier ($20/month) provides 1000 GB-hours of included serverless function usage and in 12 days this service had already eaten 494.2 GB-hours of it!
-Given a 31 day billing cycle, this service alone was projected to use ~1276 GB-hrs per month.
-Given my other serverless function usage this would have resulted in about $160 per month extra on the Vercel bill (charged at $.18/GB-hr).
+Given a 31 day billing cycle, this service alone was projected to use ~1276 GB-Hrs per month.
+Given my other serverless function usage this would have resulted in about $160 per month extra on the Vercel bill (charged at $.18/GB-Hr).

 Sorry folks, I can’t afford to pay $2000 a year to run this!